sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

 And now I can show you how you can combine these two versions into a single type-safe API.

+**Update after [HKT](https://sobolevn.me/2020/10/higher-kinded-types-in-python) support is released**:

+Now, after `returns@0.14.0` is released, you can have a look what this program looks like with Higher Kinded Types, [link](https://sobolevn.me/2020/10/higher-kinded-types-in-python#real-life-use-case).
+It is 100% recommended over the version above.

+I am going to keep the old version for the historical reasons.

+**Old version**:

 Sadly, [Higher Kinded Types](https://github.com/dry-python/returns/issues/408) and proper [type-classes](https://github.com/dry-python/classes) are work-in-progress, so we would use regular `@overload` function cases:

 ```python